mit4web/ajax-to-python-example/README.md

 ![](readme_gifs/input.gif)

+2) Restart your Node Server to update your changes and refresh the site page.

-2) Press The Run Button and the program executes the Python code and returns the results to your Node Server!
+3) Press The Run Button and the program executes the Python code and returns the results to your Node Server!

 ![](readme_gifs/run_ajax.gif)